dimanikulin/dimanikulin/DAGExistingSolutions_en.md

 <img src="./Images/DAGExistingSolutions1.png" alt="DAG Existing Solution 1" />

 # Castsoftware Highlight

 [Cast Highlight](https://www.castsoftware.com/products/highlight) is an application designed to automatically analyze the source code.

-## Main features:
+## Main features

 - Analyzes the code to identify processes/applications suitable for refactoring, retirement, or rebuilding.
 - Provides a readiness percentage for migrating to the cloud based on the analysis.

 # Castsoftware Cast Imaging

 [Cast Imaging](https://www.castsoftware.com/imaging) is an application that creates visualizations of **architecture**, offering several levels of detailed views ranging from services level up to code/classes level.
 It defines data flows from the high-level application perspective down to the database level.
 When changes occur, it provides the impact analysis, such as a list of components affected by the breaking of component communication.
 Additionally, it creates inventories of **databases**, **libraries/frameworks**, and **languages**.

 ## Main features

 - Performs reverse engineering of code, databases, and application dependencies.
 - Generates holistic architecture views and blueprints.
 - Interactive mode for exploring architecture views.
 - Tagging feature to group components based on criteria, enabling easy component search and filtering after tagging is completed.

 # NDepend

 [NDepend](https://www.workshell.co.uk/products/netdepends/) is an application designed to analyze **C#** code, checking it against best practices and rules created by developers and architects.
 The tool enables users to manage dependencies through the creation of graphs and matrices.

 ## Main features

 - Utilize built-in rules and customize them according to specific needs.
 - Investigate application structure and library linkages.
 - Seamless integration into the CI/CD process, enabling real-time identification of code and architecture issues.